Connect with us

 Need a game or two for the fundraiser?
 Or maybe some decorations?
 Request a fundraising pack, full of everything you need to get started.

 Whether it’s a place of sentimental significance, an area of natural beauty or just a walk in your local area; the joy of creating a walk, your way, is that it can be anywhere you like.

 Set a date and choose a target distance or number of steps

 Spread the word.
 Let you friends and family know about your challenge by sharing it on social media.
 You could even get sponsored to walk in fancy dress as an extra challenge!

 Take a look at our walking guide for more top tips.

 Lunchtime crunch time.
 As the days get shorter and the nights grow colder, your lunch hour is the perfect time to squeeze in some outdoor exercise while it’s still light.
 You could set up a JustGiving page and ask your friends and family to sponsor you for an hourly challenge such as a run, step challenge, or even a quick workout in the park.

-Books, clothes, games, CDs – they’re bound to be treasure to someone else.
+Books, clothes, games – they’re bound to be treasure to someone else.
 Finding them a new home can be a brilliant way to fundraise.

 4) Let’s get quizzical

-Write the questions (or use some from online), virtually gather friends and family, and get quizzing!
-You can even print off our brand new answer sheet.
+Write the questions (or there are plenty online if you're pressed for time), virtually gather friends and family, and get quizzing!
+You can even print off our handy answer sheet.